DevKingel/Blog/project_creation_guide.md

 #### **Section 6: Comprehensive Quality Assurance (QA) and Testing**

-Your testing strategy must now include comprehensive checks for the role-based access control.
+Your testing must now validate the new features, the role-based access control and the SSR/SEO implementation.

 * **Functional and Security Testing:**
     * Write specific tests to verify your authorization logic.
 Create test scenarios for each role.